TristanAgaesse/VirtualMaterials/README.md

 	pip uninstall VirtualMaterials
 	pip install ./VirtualMaterials

-	The you should run the tests to check that everything works : python ./VirtualMaterials/VirtualMaterials/test/test_AllTests.py
+	Then you should run the tests to check that everything works : python ./VirtualMaterials/VirtualMaterials/test/test_AllTests.py

 	In windows the command lines can be entered in a ipython console using !pip and !python instead of pip and python